 Wine Enthusiast Model – Silent 2-Temp

-This unit can chill your white and red wines separately in the same location.
+One of the best wine coolers that can chill your white and red wines separately in the same location.
 Its patented noise reduction technology will not disturb the vibe in your room.
 On top of that, it is elegant in appearance and yet easy to use.

 Premium 46-Bottle Model Wine Cooler